-Where leverage is used, it carries risks including interest rate exposure, re-financing risk and the enforcement of security by the lender
+If leverage is used, it carries risks including interest rate exposure, and the enforcement of security by the lender

-The Company and/or the Holdco or the SPVs through which the Group invests will be financed by a combination of share capital, shareholder loans and potentially third party project or asset financing debt which will be secured against the relevant SPV and its assets but which will otherwise be non-recourse to the Group or its other assets.
-As at the date of this document, the Company is financed by share capital and has also entered into a debt facility.
-The Group's ability to draw down on this facility is limited by reference to its current operational output.
-In addition, any Group member may make use of short-term debt finance to facilitate the acquisition of investments which the Group would subsequently seek to refinance through further capital raisings and/or the issuance of short-term or long-term debt instruments.
+It is possible that the Company and/or the HoldCo or the SPVs through which the Group invests will be financed by a combination of share capital, shareholder loans and third party project or asset financing debt which will be secured against the relevant SPV and its assets but which will otherwise be non-recourse to the Group or its other assets.
+In addition, any Group member may make use of short -term debt finance to facilitate the acquisition of investments which the Group would subsequently seek to refinance through further capital raisings and/or the issuance of long-term debt instruments.
 In connection with the provision of debt financing, it is possible that a lender may require security by way of floating charges over the Group's assets.

 The use of leverage may offer the opportunity for enhanced returns to the Group, and thus additional capital growth, but it also adds risk to the investment.
-For example, changes in interest rates may affect the relevant SPV's, the Holdco's or the Company's returns.
+For example, changes in interest rates may affect the relevant SPV's, the HoldCo's or the Company's returns.
 Interest rates are sensitive to many factors including Government policies, domestic and international economic and political considerations, fiscal deficits, trade surpluses or deficits and regulatory requirements, amongst others, beyond the control of the Group.
 The performance of the Group or any member thereof may be affected if it does not limit exposure to changes in interest rates through an effective hedging strategy.
 There can be no assurance that such arrangements will be entered into or that they will be sufficient to cover such risk.